Tine-m/docker-ci-intro/deck/DockerVolumeCompose.md

 2. `docker volume ls`  To see your volumes (probably none, unless you have created volumes while experimenting)

-3. Everything below in ONE LINE
+   Everything below in ONE LINE:

-4. `docker run --name docker-mysql --restart unless-stopped -v DATA:/var/lib/mysql -p 3307:3306 -e MYSQL_ROOT_PASSWORD=test-1234 -d mysql:8.0.34`
+4. `docker run --name docker-mysql --restart unless-stopped -v DATA:/var/lib/mysql -p 3307:3306 -e MYSQL_ROOT_PASSWORD=test-1234 -d mysql:8.0.38`
-5.
 6. Repeat step **b-d** from above and **stop** and **close** the container.
 7. Now start the container again, and repeat step b+c.
 8. In step d, just verify that the database has survived that the container was when restarted with the DATA volume